 Fertilize weekly during the growing season with a water-soluble fertilizer with lots of Phosphorus to encourage blooming.
 Do not fertilize during the winter.

-Use a good, well draining potting soil when potting these plants.
-Columnea plants seem to do better when slightly root bound and produce better flowers in this condition.
+Use a good, well-draining potting soil when potting these plants.
+Columnea plants seem to do better when slightly root-bound and produce better flowers in this condition.
 Every two to three years, repot the plant in a pot one size up from the one it is in.
 Gently trim the roots to encourage new root growth.
 Place the plant in fresh potting soil when repotting for maximum success.
-Make sure the pot you choose has drainage holes to prevent root rot in the plant from poor drainage.
+Ensure the pot you choose has drainage holes to prevent root rot in the plant from poor drainage.

 Pinch off the stem tips often to encourage branching.
 It is a good idea to keep the stems 12 to 18 inches (30 to 45 cm) long so that the plant does not look leggy.

 Columnea plants are propagated from stem cuttings.
-Pick a stem tip that does not have a flower on it and cut it off leaving 2 to 3 inches (5 to 7.5 cm) of stem.
+Pick a stem tip that does not have a flower on it and cut it off, leaving 2 to 3 inches (5 to 7.5 cm) of the stem.
 Dip in rooting hormone and plant in a good potting soil mix.
 Leave in the light until new growth begins.
-Cuttings will not bloom the first year they are propagated because they are putting all their energy toward growing new roots and vegetation.
+Cuttings will not bloom in the first year because they are putting all their energy toward growing new roots and vegetation.

 Pests and Problems

-Goldfish Plants are vulnerable to aphids, spider mites, and mealy bugs.
-These can all be combated by spraying the plant with an insecticidal soap.
-Make sure you get all surfaces of the leaves and plant wet with the soap to completely eliminate the problems.
+Goldfish Plants are vulnerable to aphids, spider mites, and mealybugs.
+These can all be combated by spraying the plant with insecticidal soap.
+Ensure you get all surfaces of the leaves and plant wet with the soap to eliminate the problems.

 - Back to genus Columnea